psf/pyperf/doc/cli.rst

 use case:

 * It displays the average and the standard deviation
-* It runs the benchmark in multiple processes (default: 25 runs, 3 samples)
+* It runs the benchmark in multiple processes
-* By default, it uses a first sample in each process to "warmup" the benchmark
+* By default, it skips the first sample in each process to warmup the benchmark
 * It does not disable the garbage collector

 If a benchmark is run using a single process, we get the performance for one